lucabriguglia/OpenCQRS/README.md

 ### Event Sourcing

-Using the SendAndPublishAsync<IDomainCommand, IAggregateRoot> method, the dispatcher will automatically publish the events of the aggregate returned by the handler and save those events to the event store.
+By using the SendAndPublishAsync<IDomainCommand, IAggregateRoot> method, the dispatcher will automatically publish the events of the aggregate returned by the handler and save those events to the event store.
 A working example can be found at https://github.com/lucabriguglia/OpenCQRS/tree/master/examples

 First, create a command and an event: